3 Top Fool-Proof parenting hacks that surely stop your kid’s tantrums

-I only lost patience, yelled back at my kid & walked away when she started blowing up all frenzy in public places.
-That just made me look as if I were pleading to her to fill my embarrassment quota of the day.
+Honestly, in my case, I only lost patience, yelled back at my kid & walked away when she started blowing up all frenzy in public places.
+That just made me look as if I were pleading to her to fill my embarrassment quota for the day.

 And if not for my husband, I probably would have never stopped having wars with her till today.
-I must say, he’s a better parent than I. It’s just that he doesn’t write a blog like me. 😉 He made me realize with examples of how to get a ‘tantrum’-ing kid listen to us.
+I must say, he’s a better parent than I. He actualized to me realize with examples of how to get a ‘tantrum’-ing kid listen to us!

-I can tell from experience that such statements will at least assure your kid that you empathize with his/her condition or reason for upset.
+I can tell from experience that statements made along such similar lines ASSURE your kid that you empathize with his/her reason for upset.
 That makes him/her feel important & thus sets the tone for a much soft conversation; the course of which you can decide as you learn what your child wanted & how you could further divert his/her unwanted desire.
 If it’s for a ridiculously expensive/useless toy, this way, you can convince your child to expect something handmade or more creative at home.
 Now, of course, your involvement is equally important.
-And as time unwinds you can explain why spending money on irrelevant stuff is a stupid choice.
+And as time unwinds, you can explain why spending money on irrelevant stuff is a stupid choice.

 2. Share your own Stories

-As much as story-telling, children love & subconsciously appreciate honest parents who don’t make them feel ‘fooled’ for each & everything.
+As much as story-telling, children love & subconsciously appreciate honest parents who don’t make them feel ‘fooled’ for everything, every single time.

 There’s nothing wrong in narrating your own silly mistakes from childhood to your child.
 In my opinion, there could be no better way of teaching right from wrong than your own faults in the past.
 This way, you not only make your child feel like your confidante, but also elevate your stature as a mentor in their eyes.
 For instance, when your child is mad at you for disallowing something that he/she loved having, you could pacify him/her with a “I know it feels so nice to have that.
 Because I felt exactly the same when I were about 4.
 But then, (state/make up some nasty consequence)”.
 I do that while telling her about me consuming junk food in my childhood.

 My kid registers every such story I’ve honestly shared with her that led to unpleasant situations in my childhood & so far, treats them as a preamble in similar scenarios.
-She often reminds me of them during times when I least expect her to remember them at all.
+She often reminds me of them during times when I least expect her to even remember them.

 3. Prepare them for the Worst

-One of the most unusual parenting tricks I discovered very early is that preparing children for obvious & unavoidable situations helps making things smooth.
+One of the most unusual yet SURE-SHOT parenting hacks I discovered very early is that preparing children for obvious & unavoidable situations helps making things smooth.

 Children are always intuitive about parents fooling or shocking them all the time.
-Most of our previous actions make them visualize us as their rivals; add to that the generation gap.
+Most of our previous actions make them visualize us as their rivals; add to that the towering GENERATION GAP.

-So instead of brainstorming over ideas to fool or inevitably lie to them, if you’re aware of a consequence you dread they will hate or resist, start preparing them well in advance.
+So instead of brainstorming over ideas to fool or inevitably lie to them, if you’re aware of a consequence you dread they will hate or resist, start to prepare them well in advance!

-For example, I had a time when my child was about 3.5 years old & we planned a trip with my parents, at the end of which she had to stay with them for a brief period & only I with my husband would fly back to our home.
+For example, when my child was about 3.5 years old, we planned a trip with my parents, at the end of which she had to stay with them for a brief period & only I with my husband would fly back to our home.
 We knew that it would be a hard thing for her to learn that suddenly at the end of the trip & she’d go horribly tough on all of us.

 Well, this could also apply to your kiddo’s vaccination appointments.

-Do you have your own good list of parenting tricks?
+Do you have your own good list of parenting hacks?
 Oh please, I’d love for you to share with me in the comments.
-And if you find my parenting tricks helpful, please tell me about that too! 😀
+And if you find these parenting hacks helpful, please tell me about that too! 😀